Noise-Tolerant Quantum Tokens for MAC: Introduction

 The proof of unforgeability for the noise-tolerant variant (see the paragraph ``Construction'' on \cpageref{pg:construction}) follows along similar lines.
 We consider an intermediate scheme-specific game for the noise-tolerant scheme with a strengthened adversary, similar to what we did for the noise-sensitive scheme.
 In the next step, however, instead of mapping the strengthened adversary to an adversary in a certified deletion game, the adversary is mapped to a strengthened adversary in the corresponding game\footnote{This is the same intermediate game that we discussed above in the analysis of the noise-sensitive scheme.} for the noise-sensitive scheme with a smaller security parameter.
 In our analysis for the noise-sensitive scheme, we have shown that the winning probability of the strengthened adversary against the noise-sensitive scheme in the later game is exponentially small.
 The reduction then gives an exponentially small bound on the winning probability of the strengthened adversary against the noise-tolerant scheme.

 \fi

 \paragraph{Related Works.} In~\cite{BS16a}, the authors also introduced the public variant of tokenized MACs called Public Tokenized Digital Signatures that allow anyone to verify the validity of a signature using a public key.
 The authors provide a construction for the private variant and a candidate construction for the public variant based on hidden sub-spaces that were originally used by Aaronson and Christiano to construct public quantum money~\cite{AC13}.
 A variant of the construction for public tokenized digital signature construction in~\cite{BS16a} was proven to be secure based on post-quantum Indistinguishability Obfuscation (IO) in~\cite{CLLZ21}.
 The main advantage of the private scheme in~\cite{BS16a}, as well as the public variant in~\cite{CLLZ21}, over our construction is that it is secure even against adversaries performing superposition queries to the verification oracle.
 Another advantage is that the $\Tmac$ scheme in~\cite{BS16a} is a strongly unforgeable $\Tmac$, i.e., given a token, the adversary cannot even produce two different signatures for the same document.
 The analysis of the construction in~\cite{BS16a} is based on query-complexity theoretic lower bounds, whereas the analysis of our construction involves techniques based on semi-definite programming.
-However,~\cite{BS16a} does not achieve noise tolerance. $\Tmac$ is an enhanced version of the much studied cryptographic primitive called Message Authentication Codes ($\mac$) in terms of functionality.
+However,~\cite{BS16a} does not achieve noise tolerance.